Do EV chargers need an earth rod? - We Power Your Car

 What are the disadvantages of an earth rod?

-Earth rods are difficult and time-consuming to install.
+Firstly, earth rods are difficult and time-consuming to install – which could lead to added EV charger installation costs.
 For example, inserting the rod into the ground can be difficult, especially on rocky terrain.
-Moreover, some customers may not want you to drill into their drive or want a metal pipe to ruin the aesthetics of their property.
+Moreover, some customers may not want you to drill into their driveway or want a metal pipe to ruin the aesthetics of their property.

 Earth rods are also potentially dangerous to install.
 Home electric car chargers are usually installed near the incoming electrical supply cable, gas meter, water mains, and sewerage pipes.
 As such, when installing a rod into the ground, there is a potential risk of hitting one of these, which can cause issues and damage.